algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

     err
     ```
 # Minimum balance requirement for a smart contract
 When creating or opting into a smart contract your minimum balance will be raised.
 The amount at which it is raised will depend on the amount of on-chain storage that is used.
+This minimum balance requirement is associated with the account that creates or opts into the smart contract.

 Calculation for increase in min-balance during creation or opt-in is as follows: